jeff39389327/Pigeon/README.md

 A: This is certain; it is currently underdeveloped based on traditional algorithms, and will subsequently be integrated with deep learning models.

+Q: How to change the matchmaking room?

+A: Use check.py to determine the top-left and bottom-right positions, then fill them in game.py (#rank NE_region).

 Q: Will it result in account suspension?

 A: This is based on image recognition, so if you're worried, don't use it.
 If you decide to use it, don't worry.

 ##  TODO